voloved/pokeemerald_fork/README.md

  - [Field Move Logic Cleaned Up and Flash Now Automatically Runs When Entering a Cave](https://github.com/pret/pokeemerald/wiki/Use-HMs-Without-Any-Pokemon-in-your-Party-Knowing-Them#any-pokemon-can-use-field-move-so-long-as-hm-is-in-bag)
  - Thief Ball now works on Elite Four as well.
  - Starter evolutions can now learn the Giga Drain, Flame Thrower, Hydro Pump moves the basics can learn.
+ - Name Rater now allows traded Pokémon to be renamed.
  - Mareep is female 75% of the time.

 ## v1.4.0